emberjs/website/source/blog/2019-02-01-the-ember-times-issue-83.md

 Be kind,

-the crowd and the Learning Team
+Jessica Jordan, the crowd and the Learning Team